alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 cf unbind-service APP_NAME SERVICE_NAME
 ```

-where `APP_NAME` is your app's deployed instance name as specified in your manifest or push command, and `SERVICE_NAME` is a unique descriptive name for this service instance, for example:
+where `APP_NAME` is your app's deployed instance name as specified in your app's `manifest.yml` or push command, and `SERVICE_NAME` is a unique descriptive name for this service instance, for example:

 ```
 cf unbind-service my-app my-es-service